-It is a dopamine stabilizer.
-These are molecules that bind to the dopamine D2 receptor (D2R) and either activate it or block it depending on the biological status of the cell.
+Huntexil is a dopamine stabilizer, a molecule that binds to the dopamine D2 receptor (D2R) and either activates or blocks it depending on the biological status of the cell.

 Although the exact mechanism of action of Huntexil is not well-understood, it is thought to work by binding to a protein called sigma 1 receptor (S1R).
-S1R plays a role in neuroprotection, or in protecting the structure and function of nerve cells.
-It does so by increasing the production of brain-derived neurotrophic factor (BDNF), a protein that may play a role in maintaining neuronal health and in creating new nerve cells.
+S1R plays a role in neuroprotection — protecting the structure and function of nerve cells by increasing the production of brain-derived neurotrophic factor (BDNF), a protein that may play a role in maintaining neuronal health and in producing new nerve cells.

 In people with Huntington’s disease, the disease-causing mutation lowers the levels of BDNF.
 This is thought to be one of the mechanisms leading to neurodegeneration.

-Huntexil, by binding to S1R in the brain, may work to activate the receptor and possibly increase the production of BDNF.
+By binding to S1R in the brain, Huntexil may work to activate the receptor and possibly increase the production of BDNF.

 Huntexil in clinical trials